 Some factors are not easily recognized or measured within a business environment.
 Such is the case when dealing with a roach infestation and running a business effectively.

-The following is a list of the ways in which a roach infestation can impact business operations.
-These factors magnify the need to seek outside professional help from the highly trained experts at Pestco as quickly as possible.
+The following list and subsequent descriptions provide a number of key ways in which a roach infestation can impact Pittsburgh business operations.
+These factors magnify the need to seek outside professional help from the highly trained experts at Pestco Professional Services as quickly as possible — (412) 252-5200.

 1) Reduced Productivity